-- Restricted Consists of net position with constraints placed on their use by (1) Master Trust Indenture and (2) law through enabling legislation. - Unrestricted Consists of net position that does not meet the definition of net investment in capital assets or restricted. - L. Pension

-For purposes of measuring the net pension liability (asset), deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the South Dakota Retirement System (SDRS) and additions to/deletions from SDRS's fiduciary net position have been determined on the same basis as they are reported by SDRS.
+- Restricted Consists of net position with constraints placed on their use by (1) Master Trust Indenture and (2) law through enabling legislation. - Unrestricted Consists of net position that does not meet the definition of net investment in capital assets or restricted. - J. Pension information about the fiduciary net position of the South Dakota Retirement System (SDRS) and additions to/deletions from SDRS's fiduciary net position have been determined on the same basis as they are reported by SDRS.
 Clean Water SRF contributions and net pension liability (asset) are recognized on an accrual basis of accounting.